QZee-Ltd/qzee-app-privacy-policy/privacy-policy.md

 ## Introduction

-Welcome to [Your App Name]'s Privacy Policy.
+Welcome to QZee's Customer Web App Privacy Policy.
 This policy outlines how we collect, use, and protect your personal information when you use our app.

 ## Information We Collect